DannickBedard/DannickBedard/README.md

 ## Side projects

-I am developping website for clients.
+I am developping website for clients and working on personal project.

 ## 📫 How to reach me
 You can reach me by :